sjbylo/quarkus-learning/README.md

 This repository contains some of the code from the _Cloud Native Development with Quarkus - Experienced_ lab exercises.

+Use this repo to learn Quarkus and some Java.

 ## Build on local machine

 ```